 This intensive program offers students the opportunity to receive a Professional Clear Credential in 14 months (June through August of the following year).
 To be considered, the student must have a B.A. from an accredited college, and have passed the CBEST and MSAT exams.

 Other requirements:

 - 1. Passage of Reading Instruction Competence Assessment (RICA). - 2.
 Class or exam in U.S. Constitution. - 3.
-Class or exam in Audio-Visual competency. - 4.
 Foreign Language requirement for the CLAD emphasis.

 Additional requirements (BCLAD only):

 ED 228 Curriculum Development: Bilingual Instructional Methods